But it's actually the wrong question. What you should be asking is, "WHERE should I use wired versus wireless"

 There's no better time to get the network cables to the right places than when your home is being built.

-Walking around you home with your smartphone connected to a cable isn’t really smart.
-Or even possible!
-Sticking a wireless router from the cable or phone company next to your TV set-top box isn’t very smart either.
+Walking around your home with your smartphone connected to a cable isn’t possible.
+Sticking a wireless router from the cable or phone company next to your TV set-top box isn’t very convenient or aesthetically pleasing.

-HomeRun experts can review the design and construction materials of your home to determine the optimal placement of Wi-Fi routers or access points (which must be connected to wires!) to ensure the strongest signal possible in and outside of your home.
+HomeRun experts can review the layout of your home to determine the optimal placement of a Wi-Fi router or access point(s) (which must be hard-wired!) to ensure the strongest signal possible throughout your home.

 Wi-Fi access points can be placed in strategic locations in your home to ensure high performance coverage.

-HomeRun knows how to specify the quality and capacity of your cabling, architect your wiring plan, configure your central distribution panel, and determine the best types of terminations at your outlets for your home technology solutions.
+HomeRun knows how to specify the quality and capacity of your cabling, design your wiring layout, and configure the central distribution panel for your home technology solutions.

-The central distribution panel provides flexibility to move and change services to different parts of your as your needs change.
+The central distribution panel provides flexibility to change services to different parts of your home as your needs change.